mwarning/openwrt-examples/README.md

 4. Your package should now appear in bin/packages/.

-Be aware that changes will only be included in the binary when they are part of a commit!
+Be aware that changes will only be included in the binary when they are part of a commit in the git repository!